 Every company, sales team, sales force, and organization is unique and there is no one size fits all.
 We always start with a deep dive and a Sales Force Analysis.
-(Hot link the Sales force analysis to Sales Force Analysis page) This gives us and you, the intelligence you need to make the best decisions to grow revenue.
+This gives us and you, the intelligence you need to make the best decisions to grow revenue.

 The benefits of Sales Training are increase revenue, company growth, personal and professional development.
 You can’t grow professionally and not grow personally.